mbentley/docker-in-docker/scripts/README.md

   * `dtr_create_tar` - create a tarball of the DTR images

 ### Environment Variable Overrides
+  * `PROJECT` - prefix for all resources; allows you to run multiple environments (although it is still one at a time)
   * `DIND_TAG` - docker image tag used to run docker
     * see https://hub.docker.com/r/mbentley/docker-in-docker/tags/ for the tags
   * `MANAGERS` - number of Swarm managers